firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q1-JAN/issue-63/2019-01-29-by-the-storytelling-fire.md

 "The princess.
 Was she beautiful?"

-"I don’t—why are you asking—I just—let’s say for the sake of the story that she was."
+"I don’t — why are you asking — I just — let’s say for the sake of the story that she was."

 She laughed.